Six operations on dg enhancements of derived categories of sheaves: Introduction

 \subsection{Plan of the article}

-We consider section~\ref{sec:description-the-main} just described as an extended introduction.
+We consider section~\ref{sec:description-the-main} described above as an extended introduction.
 The aim of section~\ref{sec:dg-enrich-funct} is to formulate and prove Theorem~\ref{t:existence-enriched-functorial-fact}.
 It provides criteria to ensure that a model structure on a dg $\kk$-category admits dg $\kk$-enriched functorial factorizations.
-This result is applied in section~\ref{sec:applications} where we consider various model structures on categories of complexes of sheaves and dg modules and show that they are compatible with the dg $\kk$-enrichments of these categories.
+This result is applied in section~\ref{sec:applications} where we consider various model structures on categories of complexes of sheaves and on categories of dg modules and show that they are compatible with the dg $\kk$-enrichments of these categories.
 The $\kk$-linear 2-multicategory $\ENH_\kk$ of dg $\kk$-enhancements is defined in section~\ref{sec:some-2-mult}.
-We then lift the six functor formalism: the four functors $\otimes^\bL$, $\bR\sheafHom$, $\bL \alpha^*$, $\bR \alpha_*$ associated to $\kk$-ringed topoi and their morphisms are treated in section~\ref{sec:four-operations}; the two functors $\bR \alpha_!$, $\alpha^!$ associated to suitable morphisms of $\kk$-ringed spaces (cf.\ \cite{wolfgang-olaf-locallyproper}) are included into the picture in section~\ref{sec:two-operations}.
-The $\kk$-linear 2-multicategory of formulas $\FML_\kk$ is defined and used in section~\ref{sec:2-multicat-formulas}.
-In two appendices we prove some presumably well-known facts.
-We extend some results of Spaltenstein \cite{spaltenstein} to ringed topoi in appendix~\ref{sec:spalt-results-ring}.
+We then lift the six functor formalism: the four functors $\otimes^\dL$, $\dR\sheafHom$, $\dL \alpha^*$, $\dR \alpha_*$ associated to $\kk$-ringed topoi and their morphisms are treated in section~\ref{sec:four-operations}; the two functors $\dR \alpha_!$, $\alpha^!$ associated to suitable morphisms of $\kk$-ringed spaces (cf.\ \cite{wolfgang-olaf-locallyproper}) are included into the picture in section~\ref{sec:two-operations}.
+The $\kk$-linear 2-multicategory of formulas $\FML_\kk$ is defined and used in section~\ref{sec:2-multicat-formulas} to state the summarizing Theorem~\ref{t:compare-interpretations-FML}.
+In section~\ref{sec:some-remarks-2-morphisms-ENH} we explain some useful facts concerning 2-morphisms in $\ENH_\kk$; for example, we provide some instances where such 2-morphisms can be represented by roofs of 2-morphisms in $\DGCAT_\kk$ where the arrow pointing in the wrong direction is an objectwise homotopy equivalence.
+In three appendices we prove some facts we could not locate in the literature.
+The content of the appendices~\ref{sec:spalt-results-ring} and \ref{sec:change-universe} was already discussed in section~\ref{sec:appendices}.
 Some basic model categorical facts are proved in appendix~\ref{sec:some-results-model}.

+The results of the two appendices~\ref{sec:change-universe} and \ref{sec:some-results-model} are only used in section~\ref{sec:some-remarks-2-morphisms-ENH}.
+This section is not used elsewhere in this article, and the reader is advised to skip it on a first reading.
+This also has the advantage that Grothendieck universes and related set-theoretical issues can be safely ignored.